RRAT J1913+1330: an extremely variable and puzzling pulsar: Discussion

 \subsection{Distribution of fluence, peak flux and width}

 The fluence distribution of the detected pulses from J1913$+$1330 is illustrated in Figure~\ref{flue_dis}.
 Notably, the fluence exhibits significant variations spanning over three orders of magnitude.
-This is noteworthy because broad energy distributions are atypical for regular pulsar single pulses~\citep{Burke-Spolaor12}, and intensity variations of more than one decade have typically been attributed to the phenomenon of ``giant pulses''~\citep{Kuzmin07}.
-However, in our observations, we have detected the majority of pulses from this source, and there is no evidence supporting the presence of two distinct emissions, namely ``giant pulses'' and ``normal pulses''.

-To account for the uncertainty introduced by flux calibration, we compared the fluence distribution of pulses in all observations with that of our longest observation (Epoch 2, lasting approximately 3 hr) and Cluster 3 (lasting approximately 5 min) within this observation.
+To account for the uncertainty introduced by flux calibration, we compared the fluence distribution of pulses in all observations with that of our longest observation (Epoch 2, lasting for approximately 3 hr) and Cluster 3 (lasting for approximately 5 min) within this observation.
 It was expected that the variation in system temperature would be relatively small in these cases.
 The distributions of a single epoch and a cluster were found to be consistent with the overall sample.
 The maximum fluence contrast ($F_{\rm max}$/$F_{\rm min}$) of the detected pulses in all observations, Epoch 2 and Cluster 3 were 1289, 1120, and 358, respectively.
 It should be noted that similar variations in pulse fluence also exist in other individual clusters, as shown in Table \ref{table:rate3}.
 We utilized two log-normal functions to fit the fluence distribution of all the detected single pulses, with peaks at 0.19 and 0.91\,Jy\,ms. For convenience, we categorized pulses with fluence values below 0.19\,Jy\,ms as low energy, pulses with fluence values ranging from 0.19 to 0.91\,Jy\,ms as middle energy, and pulses with fluence values above 0.91\,Jy\,ms as high energy.

+The fluence distribution of J1913$+$1330 is noteworthy because broad energy distributions are atypical for regular pulsar single pulses~\citep{Burke-Spolaor12}, and intensity variations of more than one order were always attributed to the phenomenon of ``giant pulses''~\citep{Kuzmin07}.
+In our observations, even most low energy pulses are well above our 95\% detection completeness threshold of 0.031\,Jy\,ms\footnote{This threshold was determined based on simulated mock pulses search results~\cite{Li21}, taking into consideration an estimated mean pulse width of approximately 4 ms for our detections.}, indicating that we may have detected the majority of pulses from this source.
+Notably, there is no evidence supporting the presence of two distinct emissions, namely ``giant pulses'' and ``normal pulses''.